mistakia/nano-community/docs/contributing.md

+---
+title: Contributing to Nano
+description: how to contribute to nano development and ecosystem
+tags: nano, contribute, github, code, development, team
+---

 # Contributing

 Nano has a relatively small community of developers and only a handful of developers employed at the <a href="https://nano.org/en/foundation" target="_blank">Nano Foundation</a>.
 Therefore, contributions from the community can make a big difference.
 Start by reviewing the following contributions guides: